textadventures/quest/docs/quest5_7.md

 The changes are virtually all restricted to the .aslx files in WorldModel/Worldmodel/Core; I have made very limited changes to the C# code as this is not an area I am competent in (perhaps for 5.8!).
 There are some changes to playercore.htm and playercore.js (and these will not be present in the web player until that is updated to Quest 5.7).

 Games created in Quest 5.6 should be able to run in Quest 5.7 without any issue (if you do have a problem, let me know - that is a bug).
-You should also be able to run games created in Quest 5.7 on the 5.6 web player, however some of the new user interface options will not work, so these are best avoided until the werb player is updated.
+You should also be able to run games created in Quest 5.7 on the 5.6 web player, however some of the new user interface options will not work, so these are best avoided until the web player is updated.